 - Acceptance of electric floor warming in a shower and this detail must be verified by the local inspector or authority having jurisdiction (AHJ). - KERDI is required on top of DITRA-HEAT installations in the shower.
-Schluter®-Systems chooses to be conservative and to ensure everything is protected.
-Note: DITRA-HEAT-E-HK heating cables are rated for wet applications per CAN/CSA-C22.2 No.130-03.
-DITRA-HEAT membranes have been found to meet or exceed the requirements of ANSI A118.10. - Curbless tiled showers rely on the slope of the floor to effectively contain water in the immediate shower area and direct water to the drain.
-Given the wide range of potential configurations, it isn't possible to address them all in this Handbook. - For curbless applications: waterproofing must be installed in all areas subject to water exposure. - Schluter®-SHOWERPROFILE-WS/-WSK system profiles can be used to form a splashguard at the entrance of curbless showers. - Various building codes and other sources, such as the Americans with Disabilities Act, include specific requirements for disabled access in public buildings and must be consulted when applicable.
+Schluter-Systems chooses to be conservative and to ensure everything is protected.
+Note: DITRA-HEAT-E-HK heating cables are rated for wet applications per CAN/CSA-C22.2 No.130-16.
+DITRA-HEAT and DITRA-HEAT-DUO membranes have been found to meet or exceed requirements of ANSI A118.10.
+DITRA-HEAT-PS and DITRA-HEAT-DUO-PS do not meet or exceed requirements of ANSI A118.10. - Curbless tiled showers rely on the slope of the floor to effectively contain water in the immediate shower area and direct water to the drain.
+Given the wide range of potential configurations, it isn't possible to address them all in this Handbook. - For curbless applications: waterproofing must be installed in all areas subject to water exposure. - SHOWERPROFILE-WS/-WSK system profiles can be used to form a splashguard at the entrance of curbless showers. - Various building codes and other sources, such as the Americans with Disabilities Act, include specific requirements for disabled access in public buildings and must be consulted when applicable.
 Areas of interest may include degree of slope, clearance, and supporting structures such as grab bars. - Shower grab bars must be anchored in the structure or solid blocking behind KERDI-BOARD. - When KERDI-SHOWER-T/-TS/-TT/-LT/-LTS tray dimensions do not match the dimensions of the shower compartment, the tray may be cut or extended with dry pack mortar. - When KERDI or KERDI-BOARD and tile are installed on the ceiling, the solid backing and fasteners must be able to support the load of the tile and setting and grouting materials. - A water test is recommended before setting tile to verify a successful installation.
 Wait 24 hours minimum after the membrane installation is complete to allow for final set of thin-set mortar and ensure waterproof performance at seams and connections.
-For curbless showers a temporary dam (e.g., a 2x4 and silicone sealant, plastic sheeting and sand, etc.) must be provided at the threshold to perform the water test. - Schluter®-Systems profiles may be used to finish and protect outside corners and eliminate the use of sealant at inside corners. - Schluter®-SHOWERPROFILE-S/-R profiles eliminate the need for cutting wedges of tile by covering the exposed wall area where the floor slopes to KERDI-LINE.
+For curbless showers a temporary dam (e.g., a 2x4 and silicone sealant, plastic sheeting and sand, etc.) must be provided at the threshold to perform the water test. - Schluter-Systems profiles may be used to finish and protect outside corners and eliminate the use of sealant at inside corners. - SHOWERPROFILE-S/-R profiles eliminate the need for cutting wedges of tile by covering the exposed wall area where the floor slopes to KERDI-LINE.